camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 It can be used as start event of an event sub process, as intermediate event and boundary event.
 The start and boundary event can be interrupting and non interrupting.

-Conditions of conditional events are evaluated at scope creation time and if a variable changes on execution level.
-At scope creation time means for example, that if an activity with a condition boundary event is reached the condition is at first evaluated and triggered, if the condition is satisfied.
-Is the condition not satisfied the activity will be executed and the conditional event can be triggered via setting a variable on the execution variable scope.
-The same takes affect for conditional start events of event sub processes if a sub process is reached (or the process instance is started, which contains an event sub process).
-For more information about variable scopes, see the documentation below and the documentation of the [Process Variables]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility">}}).
+In the Camunda specific implementation conditional events are triggered with the help of variables.
+See -link- for information of how to trigger conditional events.

 In the following BPMN model all supported conditional events are used.

 <div data-bpmn-diagram="../bpmn/event-conditional" ></div>

 As you can see, an intermediate conditional event is like a wait until the condition is satisfied.
-In this example, if the processor becomes available (variable `processorAvailable` is set to `true`), the condition will be satisfied and the execution process to the next activity.
+In this example, if the processor becomes available and the condition is for example `${processorAvailable == true}`, the condition will be satisfied and the execution process to the next activity.

 In the user task, with the conditional boundary event, the execution can be interrupted if the condition which checks whether the application was changed is satisfied.
-For example, if the variable `isChanged` or `isDirty` is set to `true`, the condition of the boundary event is satisfied.

-During the entire execution of the process, the application can be canceled.
-This can be done by setting the variable `cancel` to `true` on process level.
+During the entire execution of the process instance, the application can be canceled.
+If the condition of the conditional start event is satisfied the execution of the process instance will be interrupted by the event sub process.
-Every time a variable is set in the variable scope of the process instance, the condition of the start event will be evaluated.
-If the variable `cancel` is set to true, the condition is satisfied and the execution is interrupted by the event sub process.
 This will cancel the current processing of the application.
-To prevent the evaluation of an condition for every variable event, the variable name and variable event (like create, update and delete) can be specified in the `conditionalEventDefinition`.

 # Condition